luxal99/luxal-lightbox/README.md

 ## Integration to your project

-1. Clone the repository
-2. Run 'ng build'
-3. Move dist/luxal-lightbox directory to your project.
-Example:
-   ./your-project/lib/luxal-lightbox
+``npm i luxal-lightbox``

-4. Import LuxalLightboxModule into app.module.ts
+1. Import LuxalLightboxModule into app.module.ts
-5. After that you need to add LightBoxService to constructor in component which you want to open gallery.
+2. After that you need to add LightBoxService to constructor in component which you want to open gallery.

 ### Example